ReasonVienna/tictactoe/README.md

-This is a repo with examples usages of [Reason-React](https://github.com/reasonml/reason-react), whose docs are [here](https://github.com/reasonml/reason-react/blob/master/documentation.md).
+This is a TicTacToe implementation in ReasonML.
-Have something you don't understand?
-Join us on [Discord](https://discord.gg/reasonml)!
+We used the `reason-react-examples` project as a base.

 ## System setup